FanBroWell/CAST/README.md

 Backtest timing and calibration:

 - Decisions are made after observing the current close and are executed at the next close.
-- `rho`, `sigma_v`, and `sigma_w` are calibrated only from pre-2010 data and kept fixed during the 2010-2025 test window.
+- $\rho$, $\sigma_v$, and $\sigma_w$ are calibrated only from pre-2010 data and kept fixed during the 2010-2025 test window.
 - During testing, Kalman states and model-order weights are updated online using only information available up to the current day.

 Running `experiments/m30_main_results.py` generates the following CSV files under `data/`:

 - `m30_main_results.csv`: full sweep over the reported MPC risk weights, one row per `(dataset, lambda, method)`.
-- `m30_main_results_best_lambda.csv`: post-hoc summary selecting the highest test-window Sharpe within the reported lambda grid.
-This file is provided as a convenience summary for inspecting the lambda sensitivity results, not as a validation-selected evaluation protocol.
+- `m30_main_results_best_lambda.csv`: post-hoc summary of the best-Sharpe operating point within the reported lambda grid.
+This file is provided only for inspecting lambda sensitivity, not as a validation-selected evaluation protocol.

 ---